Self-Reporting to the Authorities and Other Disclosure Obligations: The US Perspective

 While self-disclosure can reap significant monetary benefits, a company must balance the potential risks against any potential benefit.
 Self-reporting can give rise to lengthy co-operation obligations and increased government scrutiny.
 As discussed above, the multi-jurisdictional nature of many ‘white-collar’ matters means that self-reporting may lead to enquiries from global regulators, differing resolutions and ongoing obligations.

 Furthermore, the DOJ is likely to impose a stringent bar when evaluating the sufficiency of compliance programmes to determine whether the requirements of the Corporate Enforcement Policy are met or to otherwise reduce liability.
-On 30 April 2019, the DOJ published revised guidance on Evaluation of Corporate Compliance Programs (the Guidance).
-The Guidance is framed around three fundamental questions: (1) whether the corporation’s compliance programme is well designed, (2) whether it is being implemented effectively and (3) whether it works in practice.
+On 1 June 2020, the DOJ published revised guidance on Evaluation of Corporate Compliance Programs (the Guidance), first released in February 2017 and updated in April 2019.
+The Guidance is framed around three fundamental questions as to whether (1) the corporation’s compliance programme is well designed, (2) it is being applied earnestly and in good faith (i.e., whether it is adequately resourced and empowered to function effectively), and (3) it works in practice.
+The Guidance has since also been incorporated into the 2020 FCPA Resource Guide, which notes the DOJ’s position that ‘the truest measure of an effective compliance program is how it responds to misconduct’.

 Consequently, companies should carefully consider the likelihood that the conduct will be discovered by other means.
 It is important to consider whether other industry players could affect the company’s position.
 Industry-wide trends may expose a company’s misconduct.
 If regulators undertake an industry-wide investigation into particular practices, which we have observed in recent years with pharmaceutical companies, medical device manufacturers and automobile companies, a company might be exposed by a competitor’s self-report or more passively through a third-party subpoena or any investigative demand.